We’ve all done it: Sat through a required course in high school or college and quickly forgotten what we learned.

 “Everyone understands the need for a well-defined business strategy, but few organizations have taken the time to develop a leadership strategy,” says Pasmore.
 “When organizations define the competencies and behaviors needed from their leadership team, they have a much greater chance of achieving their goals.”

-Building a leadership strategy starts with identifying the 3 to 5 business drivers that will determine your success over the long term.
-For a budget retailer like Walmart, affordability is a priority.
-High-end restaurants are focused on the customer experience.
+Building a leadership strategy starts with identifying the key leadership drivers that will determine long-term success for your organization.
+For a budget retailer, affordability might be your priority.
+For a high-end restaurant, your focus is likely on the customer experience.
 Most manufacturers would have quality and efficiency on their list.

 Deciding on these key drivers will require careful thought and discussions among people who know your business, inside and out.
 But once you’ve done the work, it will be easier to see the link between the success (or failure) of your business strategy and leadership effectiveness.